SagarSahani07/LOAN-PREDICTOR/README.md

 Future Improvements
 Incorporate additional data sources for a more robust model.
 Explore alternative machine learning algorithms.
-Develop a user-friendly interface for non-technical users to interact with the model
+Develop a user-friendly interface for non-technical users to interact with the model.